Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

-How to Ask For A Raise: 5 Actionable Tips
+How to Ask For A Raise: 8 Effective & Actionable Tips

 Talking about salary can be super awkward.
-On one hand, you know you’ve earned fair pay for all the effort you put in, but on the other, asking for a raise can be a bit intimidating.
+On one hand, you know you've earned fair pay for your job title and all the effort you put in, but on the other, asking for a raise can be a bit intimidating.

-Most employees expect to see a bump in their salary after putting in some time at a company.
+Most employees expect to see a bump in their average salary, after putting in some time at a company.
 And for high achievers who are consistently hitting or exceeding targets, the expectation is that their salary matches the hard work and responsibility they take on.

 So, how do you bring up the subject without feeling like you're walking on eggshells?